surge-synthesizer/clap-saw-demo/README.md

 BP Todos before Tuesday EOD

-- state save and restore
+- That click and pop in bitwig sometimes?
+What's not initialized?
 - Document code carefully
+- The linux FD problem
 - Write this README
 - move to surge-synthesizer/clap-saw-demo
 - Let folks know